Rayin-saber/yinrui.github.io/_pages/about.md

 - [Aug.2024] Our paper "SGCL-LncLoc: An Interpretable Deep Learning Model for Improving IncRNA Subcellular Localization Prediction with Supervised Graph Contrastive Learning" was published in the Journal of Big Data Mining and Analytics.
 - [Jul.2024] Our paper "Autoencoder to Identify Sex-Specific Sub-phenotypes in Alzheimer's Disease Progression Using Longitudinal Electronic Health Records" was online at MedRxiv.
 - [Jul.2024] Our paper "BertSNR: an interpretable deep learning framework for single-nucleotide resolution identification of transcription factor binding sites based on DNA language model" was published in the Journal of Bioinformatics.
-- [Jul.2024] Our paper "BertSNR: an interpretable deep learning framework for single-nucleotide resolution identification of transcription factor binding sites based on DNA language model" was online at Bioinformatics.
 - [Jun.2024] Mengting Xiong joined our lab as a Research Coordinator, welcome!
 - [Jun.2024] Lin Li joined our lab as a PhD student, welcome!
 - [Jun.2024] I gave a presentation at the IEEE International Conference on Healthcare Informatics (ICHI) 2024, with the topic "Interpretable AI (XAI) on Graphs and Its Applications in Biomedicine".